dbredvick/drewb-tech/src/pages/posts/2019-09-06-how-to-get-rich-notes.md

 Use advice as a way to remember things you have personally learned.

 <blockquote class="twitter-tweet" data-conversation="none" data-theme="light"><p lang="en" dir="ltr">When you&#39;re finally wealthy, you&#39;ll realize that it wasn&#39;t what you were seeking in the first place.
 But that&#39;s for another day.</p>&mdash; Naval (@naval) <a href="https://twitter.com/naval/status/1002109558058237953?ref_src=twsrc%5Etfw">May 31, 2018</a></blockquote>

+---

+# Thanks for reading
+Let me know what you thought on Twitter!
+Be sure to sign up for my newsletter below if you found this post interesting.